Did Bismarck talk about “drone officials”?

-On social networks, you can often find pictures with a quote from a German chancellor about nearby officials.
-We checked whether it is true to attribute these words to Otto von Bismarck.
+On social networks you can often find pictures with a quote from the German Chancellor about narrow-minded officials.
+We checked whether it is correct to attribute these words to Otto von Bismarck.

-The first doubts about the authenticity of these words Bismarck appear if you try to look for a phrase in foreign sources.
-Even on amateur and often rather poor -quality resources, where they collect quotes of famous people, we will not find anything about “labor officials”.
-There are no these words neither in English -speakingnor in German -speaking "Wikisytatnik", not to mention Collections of quotes On the website of the Foundation Otto von Bismarck - an organization that studies the legacy of politics.
-The closest phrase with the indisputable authorship of Bismarck: “Having bad laws and good officials, the nearest, but not formulating, but even the best laws will not help us with bad officials.”
+The first doubts about the authenticity of these words of Bismarck appear if you try to look for the phrase in foreign sources.
+Even on amateur and often quite low-quality resources, where quotes from famous people are collected, we will not find anything about “drone officials.”
+These words are not in English-speaking, neither in German-speaking Wikiquote, not to mention quote collections on the website of the Otto von Bismarck Foundation, an organization that studies the politician’s legacy.
+The closest in logic, but not in wording, is the phrase with the indisputable authorship of Bismarck: “With bad laws and good officials, you can rule, but with bad officials, even the best laws will not help us.”
 He wrote about this in 1850.

-The absolute unknown of the phrase of interest to us abroad suggests that it with a high probability has no direct attitude to Bismarck.
-Moreover, a lot of chance that she was invented after the death of the chancellor and immediately in Russian.
-Apparently, the genealogy of the verified statement is just such - its earliest mention You can find In the historical novel by Valentin Pikul “The Battle of Iron Chancellors”, for the first time published in 1977.
+The absolute obscurity of the phrase we are interested in abroad suggests that it most likely has no direct relation to Bismarck.
+Moreover, there is a good chance that it was invented after the death of the chancellor and immediately in Russian.
+Apparently, the genealogy of the statement being verified is exactly this - its earliest mention can be found in the historical novel “The Battle of the Iron Chancellors” by Valentin Pikul, first published in 1977.

-Although Pikul was one of the most popular authors of his time, he remained precisely the writer, not a historian.
-Professional researchers often and many Criticized It is for historical inaccuracies and errors.
-We were not able to find information that when writing a fragment with a quote of interest to us, Pikul studied the diaries or correspondence of Bismarck.
-Most likely, the writer completely invented this phrase and did not see anything bad in this, because more than once He emphasizedthat the novel is not a historical study.
-However, the millions of his readers in the USSR and in the post -Soviet space, unfortunately, were not seen.
+Although Pikul was one of the most popular authors of his time, he remained a writer, not a historian.
+Professional researchers often and a lot of it criticized precisely for historical inaccuracies and errors.
+We were unable to find information that when writing the fragment with the quote we are interested in, Pikul studied Bismarck’s diaries or correspondence.
+Most likely, the writer completely invented this phrase and did not see anything wrong with it, because more than once emphasizedthat the novel is not a historical study.
+However, millions of his readers in the USSR and the post-Soviet space, unfortunately, did not see this difference.

 What do our verdicts mean?